Verified Quadratic Virtual Substitution for Real Arithmetic: Related Work

 \section{Related Work}

 The fastest known QE algorithm is Cylindrical Algebraic Decomposition (CAD)\cite{collins1975quantifier}, which has not yet been fully formally verified.
 There are few general-purpose formally verified QE algorithms, and there appears to exist a tradeoff between the practicality of an algorithm and the ease of formalization.
-Mahboubi and Cohen verified Tarski's original QE algorithm \cite{AssiaQE} and McLaughlin and Harrison have a proof-producing QE procedure based on Cohen-H\"ormander \cite{mclaughlin2005proof}; unfortunately, Tarski's algorithm and Cohen-H\"ormander both have non-elementary complexity which limits the computational feasibility of these formalizations.
+Mahboubi and Cohen verified Tarski's original QE algorithm \cite{AssiaQE} and McLaughlin and Harrison have a proof-producing QE procedure based on Cohen-H\"ormander \cite{mclaughlin2005proof}; unfortunately, Tarski's algorithm and Cohen-H\"ormander both have non-elementary complexity, which limits the computational feasibility of these formalizations.

 There has already been some work on formally verified VS: Nipkow \cite{nipkow2010linear} formally verified a VS procedure for \emph{linear} equations and inequalities.
-The building blocks of \FOLR~formulas, or ``atoms," in Nipkow's work only allow for polynomials of the form $\sum_i a_i x_i\sim c$ to be represented, where $\sim\ \in \{=,<\}$, the $x_i$'s are quantified variables and $c$ and the $a_i$'s are real valued coefficients.
+The building blocks of \FOLR~formulas, or ``atoms," in Nipkow's work only allow for linear polynomials $\sum_i a_i x_i\sim c$, where $\sim\ \in \{=,<\}$, the $x_i$'s are quantified variables and $c$ and the $a_i$'s are real numbers.
 These restrictions ensure that linear QE can always be performed, and they also simplify the substitution procedure and associated proofs.

-Nipkow additionally provides a generic framework that can be applied to several different kinds of atoms.
-Each new atom requires implementing several new code theorems in order to create an exportable algorithm, as some functions were defined generically.
+Nipkow additionally provides a generic framework that can be applied to several different kinds of atoms (each new atom requires implementing several new code theorems in order to create an exportable algorithm).
 While this is an excellent theoretical framework---we utilize several similar constructs in our formulation---we create an independent formalization that is specific to general \FOLR~formulas, as our main focus is to provide an efficient algorithm in this domain.
-Specializing to one type of atom allows us to implement several optimizations, such as our modified DNF algorithm, that would be unwieldy to develop in a generic setting.
+Specializing to one type of atom allows us to implement several optimizations, such as our modified DNF algorithm, which would be unwieldy to develop in a generic setting.